LoreSchaeffer/NBTRecipes/README.md

 ### Discover Trigger
 Recipe trigger can make any recipe to be discoverable by players, by picking up an item.
-Field `discover_trigger` is optional and if not specified, recipe will be discovered and visible by default.
+Field `discover` is optional and if not specified, recipe will be discovered and visible by default.

 *See below examples for more details.*